Search by name, year or event

 1714 - A new Parliament is elected with a strong Whig majority led by Robert Walpole.

 1715 - The Jacobite rising begins in Scotland intending to place the ‘Old Pretender” James Edward Stuart, heir to James II on the throne.
-The rebellion is defeated.
+The rebellion is defeated at Sheriffmuir.

 1716 - The Septennial Act allows for General Elections to be held